-On his appearance before the Special Committee on 7 September 2006, Prime Minister Stephen Harper stated: "As yet another step in fulfilling our commitment to make the Senate more effective and more democratic, the government, hopefully this fall, will introduce a bill in the House to create a process to choose elected senators."
+On his appearance before the Special Senate Committee on Senate Reform on 7 September 2006, Prime Minister Stephen Harper stated: "As yet another step in fulfilling our commitment to make the Senate more effective and more democratic, the government, hopefully this fall, will introduce a bill in the House to create a process to choose elected senators."

-\ Notice: For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
+^{} Notice: For clarity of exposition, the legislative proposals set out in the bill described in this Legislative Summary are stated as if they had already been adopted or were in force.
 It is important to note, however, that bills may be amended during their consideration by the House of Commons and Senate, and have no force or effect unless and until they are passed by both Houses of Parliament, receive Royal Assent, and come into force.

-The preamble of Bill C-43 expressly refers to the method of ascertaining the preferences of electors on appointments to the Senate as an undertaking pending the pursuit of a constitutional amendment under subsection 38(1) of the Constitution Act, 1982 to provide for a means of direct election of senators.
+The preamble of Bill C-20 refers expressly to the method of ascertaining the preferences of electors on appointments to the Senate as an undertaking pending the pursuit of a constitutional amendment under subsection 38(1) of the Constitution Act, 1982 to provide for a means of direct election of senators.

-Bill C-43 sets out the procedure for "electing" Senate nominees, and, as such, constitutes a mini Canada Elections Act.
+Bill C-20 sets out the procedure for "electing" Senate nominees, and, as such, constitutes a mini-Canada Elections Act.
 It includes, directly or by reference, several substantive provisions of the Canada Elections Act.
-Indeed, clause 2(2) provides that words and expressions used in Bill C-43 "have the same meaning as in the Canada Elections Act unless a contrary intention appears."
+In this respect, clause 2(2) provides that the words and expressions used in Bill C-20 "have the same meaning as in the Canada Elections Act unless a contrary intention appears."